exercism/rust/exercises/bowling/README.md

 Score a bowling game.

-Bowling is game where players roll a heavy ball to knock down pins arranged in a triangle.
+Bowling is a game where players roll a heavy ball to knock down pins arranged in a triangle.
 Write code to keep track of the score of a game of bowling.